nicholas-maltbie/Godot-OpenKCC/README.md

 OpenKCC is an open source project hosted at [https://github.com/nicholas-maltbie/Godot-OpenKCC](https://github.com/nicholas-maltbie/Godot-OpenKCC).

+This is an open source project licensed under a [MIT License](./License.txt).
+Feel free to use a build of the project for your own work.
+If you see an error in the project or have any suggestions, write an issue or make a pull request, I'll happily include any suggestions or ideas into the project.

+You can see a demo of the project running here: [https://openkcc.nickmaltbie.com/](https://openkcc.nickmaltbie.com/).
+The project hosted on the website is up to date with the most recent version on the `main` branch of this github repo and is automatically deployed with each update to the codebase.

 ## Project Setup

 Install Godot v4.2-stable, then make sure to setup the build tools for the project.